 Mosquitos can ruin a good fishing trip, no doubt about it.
 While traditional mosquito repellant sprays and lotions work pretty well, it’s not the only line of defense.
 The ThermaCELL line of devices heats up a specially scented mat to release a vapor that repels mosquitos.
 Works great for fishing camp, hanging out while having lunch, or for those times where you stay in one spot, patiently working an area of water.
 If your fisher seems to have everything, ThermaCELLs can be pleasant fly fishing gifts you’ll get thanked for after they save the day.

-15. Hoppers, Hoppers, and More Hoppers
+15. Hoppers, Hoppers, More Hoppers — and Streamers

 There are not many types of flies that you can safely buy for most any trout-focused fly fisherman, but one of the safest is a set of hopper patterns.
 Most every fly fisherman uses hoppers for summer fly fishing at some point during the year.
 Not only do they bring big trout up from the bottom, they are particularly effective when used with smaller dropper flies tied to the end of the hook — the hopper attracts attention but a small nymph dropper fly seals the deal.
 The point is, because hoppers are versatile and get used, they make great fly fishing gifts.
-(For warm water or saltwater gift options, L.L.Bean has a good assortment of fly collections.)

 16. Fly Tying Tool Kit